BhujayKumarBhatta/ms00/README.md

 	mod_wsgi-express install-module

-this will print the folowing lines :
+this will print the following lines :
 LoadModule wsgi_module "/usr/lib/apache2/modules/mod_wsgi-py35.cpython-35m-x86_64-linux-gnu.so"  - copy this to wsgi.load
 WSGIPythonHome "/mnt/c/mydev/microservice-tsp-billing/tokenleader/venv" copy this to wsgi.conf